0xmanny/artemis-docs/README.md

 ### Data Considerations

-* All metrics are ordered by `day` in ascending order
+* All tables are ordered by `day` in ascending order
 * The `protocol` and `chain` field are **case sensitive**.
 For example:
   * Protocols
     * GMX